AuDigitalHealth/lingo/docs/design/architectural-decisions.md

 - Name generation
 - Import adapters from external sources

-For this reason Snomio provides a SPI for name generation, and exposes APIs for importing data from external sources (e.g. Sergio for TGA feeds).
+For this reason Lingo provides a SPI for name generation, and exposes APIs for importing data from external sources (e.g. Sergio for TGA feeds).

 This allows these components to be replaced or updated without needing to update the main